ibm-cloud-docs/cis/cis-cli-plugin.md

 :  The rule name.

 `--match`
-:  Specifies the conditions that must be match for the rule to run.
+:  Specifies the conditions that must be matched for the rule to run.
 For match value, see [Using fields, functions, and expressions](/docs/cis?topic=cis-fields-and-expressions).

 `--action`
-:  Action to perform when the rate specified in the rule is reached.
+:  Action to perform when the rate that is specified in the rule is reached.
 Valid values are `block`, `challenge`, `js_challenge`, `managed_challenge`, and `log`.

 `--same-characteristics`
-:  Set of parameters defining how CIS tracks the request rate for the rule.
+:  A set of parameters defining how CIS tracks the request rate for the rule.
 Use one or more of the characteristics: `ip`, `ip_nat`, `host`, `path`, `country`, `asnum`.
 For complex characteristics, use JSON file or JSON string instead.

 `--requests`
-:  The number of requests over the period of time that will trigger the rule.
+:  The number of requests over the period of time that triggers the rule.
 Valid values range from `1-1000000`

 `--period`
 :  The period of time to consider (in seconds) when evaluating the request rate.
 Valid values are `10`, `60`, `120`, `300`, `600`, and `3600`.